mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ```

 If you add `comments: false` to a post's YAML Front Matter it will override the default and disable comments for just that post.

+**Note:** Comments are disabled by default in `development`.
+To enable when testing/building locally be sure to set
+`JEKYLL_ENV=production` to [force the environment](http://jekyllrb.com/docs/configuration/#specifying-a-jekyll-environment-at-build-time) to production.
+{: .notice--info}

 ##### Disqus